Discover the best coffee beans in Asia that will awaken your taste buds. From Vietnam to Indonesia, find your next fave brew in this guide.

 1. China

-It’s amazing to see Yunnan’s coffee trade keep expanding.
-This growth is helped in no small part by China’s booming consumer market.
+Yunnan’s coffee trade keeps expanding, helped in no small part by China’s booming consumer market.
 Chinese coffee consumption is still relatively low on a per capita basis.
-But China’s massive population could impact global coffee supply and demand.
+Still, the country’s massive population implies the Chinese market could significantly impact global coffee supply and demand.

 China’s coffee market increased from 45 billion yuan in 2015 to 82 billion yuan in 2020.
 According to projections, it will grow at a CAGR of 22% over the next five years, passing 219 billion yuan by 2025.